AmaanSyed110/PDF-Summarizer/README.md

 - **History Tracking**: View and export previously generated summaries.

 ## Tech Stack
+- **Python**: The core programming language used for the entire application, including text extraction, summarization, and embedding generation.

 - **streamlit**: For building the web application.

 - **openai**: For interacting with OpenAI's GPT-4 and embedding models.